uhellstr/oracle.os_tools/db_info/README_FIRST.txt

 and especially what there are used for as a simple repository.

 Also I needed this system to be able to say No, you don't need another databases to test this.
-There is already a instance XXX that are Ok for that.
+There is already a instance XXXX that are Ok for that.
 Another scenarario might be a database needed for a short period of time.

 So hence i developed a system mixed of ansible and python to track all